statamic/v2-docs/content/collections/docs/migrating.md

 title: Migrating From Statamic v1
 id: 94dd66f9-d0cd-40c8-b723-d2e2c90c9af5
 overview: >
   We made a number of breaking changes, every one of them on purpose.
-We will now justify those decisions, get you to believe in them, and then show you how to bring your v1 site up to v2.
+We will now justify those decisions, get you to believe in them, and then show you how to bring your v1 site up to Statamic 2.
 ---

 ## Improvement Requires Change {#change}